 Playing and coaching sports has always been a central part of Leigh Ann’s life.
 She started coaching volleyball at the age of 19 and had a strong tug on her heart to impact youth through athletics.
 She loved watching them grow and make better decisions because someone believed in them.
 Leigh Ann coached young women, ages high school through college, in volleyball for 20 years.

-Leigh Ann and her husband, Scott, have been married for 15 years.
-They live in Liberty Township with their three amazing children Danni (14), Drew (12) and Ford (8).
+Leigh Ann and her husband, Scott, have been married since 2004.
+They live in Liberty Township with their three amazing children Danni, Drew, and Ford.

 Jake attended Crossroads Farm as a student in the early 2000s.
 He left the area in 2004 to attend Clarks Summit University in Pennsylvania to become a youth pastor.
 He met his wife Faith and grew to understand his gifts were in service and craftsmanship.